 There are a few pharmaceutical companies that have developed medication to control symptoms, namely itching, and possibly slow disease progression.
 These medications are new and still in the trial phase.
 So far, there is very positive patient response.
 If you would like more information regarding what trials are out there, please contact the site administrator.

-LUM001 is currently in Phase 2 clinical development for four rare cholestatic liver disease indications; two pediatric and two adult with a potential 2016 launch.
-These potential indications are: Alagille syndrome (ALGS), progressive familial intrahepatic cholestasis (PFIC), primary biliary cirrhosis (PBC) and primary sclerosing cholangitis (PSC).
+LUM001 is currently in Phase 2 clinical development for two rare pediatric cholestatic liver disease indications.
+These potential indications are: Alagille syndrome (ALGS) and Progressive Familial Intrahepatic Cholestasis (PFIC).

 A4250 is a highly potent and selective inhibitor of the ileal bile acid transporter (IBAT), sometimes also referred to as the apical sodium dependent bile acid transporter (ASBT)) that has minimal systemic exposure and acts locally in the gut.
 In an open label Phase 2 study in children with cholestatic liver disease and pruritus, A4250 showed reductions in serum bile acids and pruritus in most patients and exhibited a favorable overall tolerability profile.